2023-VT-Spring-Capstone/tooling/mysql_maxwell/README.md

 1 container for kafdrop to minotor the brokers

 # Test Guide
-The Maxwell service is set up to connect to the 'ODS_BASE_LOG' topic, as specified in the 'maxwell.config.properties' configuration file located in the 'config' folder.
+The Maxwell service is set up to connect to the 'ODS_BASE_LOG' topic.
 To proceed, it's necessary to create a matching topic in Kafka.

 ### Create a topic named "ODS_BASE_LOG" (--partitions = 3 ~ 6)
 ```